thegworld/gtx-browser/android_webview/docs/java-bridge.md

 on a dedicated thread maintained by WebView.

 Calls to interface methods are synchronous—JavaScript VM stops and waits for a result to be returned from the invoked method.
-In Chromium, this means that the IPC message sent from a renderer to the browser must be synchronous (such messages are in fact rarely used in Chromium).
+In GTx Browser, this means that the IPC message sent from a renderer to the browser must be synchronous (such messages are in fact rarely used in GTx Browser).

 The requirement for serving the requests on the background thread means that the following code must work (see